gnosis/safe-token-distribution/README.md

 This repo contains the codebases for the distribution contracts, the scripts for claiming and calculating distributions, and the web app used by GNO holders to claim tokens.

 **_Note:_** Token distributions will not be available until the SAFE Token is made transferable, and the Distribution contracts are deployed.

-**_AlternativeNote:_** Daily harvests are live, and can already be inspected.
-Monthly distributions are dependent on the SAFE Token being transferable.
+However, daily harvests are live, and can already be inspected.
 Once SAFE is unpaused, and MerkleDistros deployed, distributions will automatically start happening monthly.

 # Architecture